LMEB: Long-horizon Memory Embedding Benchmark: Conclusion

 \section{Conclusion}

-In this work, we presented the Long-horizon Memory Embedding Benchmark (LMEB) to evaluate embedding models on long-horizon, context-rich memory retrieval tasks.
-LMEB consists of 22 datasets covering 4 memory types and 193 retrieval tasks, filling a critical gap in current benchmarks like MTEB, neglecting long-term, fragmented, context-dependent, and temporally distant memory information retrieval.
-We evaluate state-of-the-art embedding models on LMEB and uncover several key findings: (1) LMEB offers a reasonable level of difficulty; (2) Even models that perform well on traditional passage retrieval benchmarks struggle with memory retrieval tasks; (2) LMEB and MTEB exhibit orthogonality in the capabilities they assess.
-By open-sourcing LMEB with a standardized data format compatible with MTEB and easy-to-adapt code, we offer the research community a unified, reproducible framework for evaluating embedding models in real-world memory retrieval tasks.
-LMEB not only advances current evaluation practices but also provides a critical foundation for developing embedding models that can handle complex, real-world memory retrieval challenges.
-Through LMEB, we aim to drive further innovation in text embedding, offering insights to shape the next generation of memory-augmented systems.
+In this work, we present the Long-horizon Memory Embedding Benchmark (LMEB), a benchmark for evaluating embedding models on long-horizon memory retrieval tasks.
+LMEB consists of 22 datasets spanning 4 memory types and 193 retrieval tasks, filling a critical gap left by existing benchmarks such as MTEB, which do not adequately evaluate the retrieval of long-term, fragmented, context-dependent, and temporally distant memory information.
+We evaluate state-of-the-art embedding models on LMEB and uncover several key findings: (1) LMEB offers a reasonable level of difficulty; (2) even models that perform well on traditional passage retrieval benchmarks struggle with memory retrieval tasks; and (3) LMEB and MTEB are largely orthogonal in the capabilities they assess.
+By open-sourcing LMEB with a standardized data format compatible with MTEB and easy-to-adapt code, we provide the research community with a unified and reproducible framework for evaluating embedding models on real-world memory retrieval tasks.
+LMEB not only advances current evaluation practices but also provides a foundation for developing embedding models that can better handle complex, real-world memory retrieval challenges.
+We hope LMEB will foster further progress in text embeddings and contribute to the next generation of memory-augmented systems.